 As you can see the entire production process, you can easily see in which areas of your production where productivity is lacking.

 Perform predictive maintenance to avoid hindering or stopping your production flow.

-Manufacturing Execution Systems (MES) offer a wide range of short- and long-term benefits.
-So, what are the benefits of using MES systems within your business:
+Manufacturing Execution Systems (MES) offers a wide range of short- and long-term benefits.
+So, what are the benefits of using MES software within your business:

 MES manufacturing allows you to track costs in real-time from the shop floor, such as: